Check Out Steph Curry's Tweet That Is Going Viral

 The post can be seen embedded below from Curry's Twitter account.

-Curry and the Warriors will host the Toronto Raptors on Sunday in San Francisco at Chase Center where they are 8-1 in nine games there this season.
+Curry and the Warriors beat the Toronto Raptors on Sunday 119-104 in San Francisco at Chase Center where they are 9-1 in ten games there this season.

 After missing the playoffs in each of the last two seasons, and dealing with several injuries, the Warriors appear to have asserted themselves as back to being a legitimate contender this season.